abordones/proyecto-flp-1/README.md

 ### GO
 - All versions of Go for Windows are available on https://golang.google.cn/doc/install
-- Download the Golang according to your system architecture and get go1.19.3 version.
+- Download the Golang according to your system architecture and get `go1.19.3 version`
 - Execute the downloaded archive file and wherever you want to install this.
 - To check if your device is installed, go to the Command line an run the following command: